LATEST POST

 Leadership buy-in is crucial before real change can occur at any arts organization.
 On your quest to shift hearts and minds, here are six tactics to consider.

-In the arts and culture sector reclaiming relevance and unlocking audience growth means crafting compelling narratives that resonate with your target audience's aspirations and motivations.
+In the arts and culture sector reclaiming relevance and unlocking audience growth means crafting compelling narratives that truly resonate with your target audience.

 It’s no secret—the arts sector struggles to reflect the diversity of the real world.
 And the NEA’s most recent Survey of Public Participation in the Arts has the hard numbers to prove it.